 The exhibition is the culmination of an innovative two-year collaboration between the IAS, ICA, University of California Observatories (UCO), the Lick Observatory Historical Collections Project, and Theoretical Astrophysics Santa Cruz, a faculty working group at UC Santa Cruz.
 According to Cathy Kimball, executive director of the ICA, “This is perfect for all of us.
 It’s curatorially innovative and educational, with a great group of institutional partners and a groundbreaking artist.”
-Look Back in Time will be on view through February 26, 2017.
-The exhibition is curated by John Weber, IAS founding director, Tony Misch, and Russell Crotty, in consultation with Kimball and the ICA.
+Look Back in Time is curated by John Weber, IAS founding director, Tony Misch, and Russell Crotty, in consultation with Kimball and the ICA.

 The title of the exhibition refers to an essential condition of astronomical observation known as “lookback time.”
 Light reaching our telescopes has traveled from the depths of space and hence shows us images from the past: the greater the distance the light has traveled, the older the image.
 Through the presentation of artifacts from the Lick archives, the exhibition also looks back in historical time to the emergence of astrophysics in the first decades of the observatory’s operation.
 Finally, the show also looks back at Crotty’s career, offering a retrospective view of his work along with his new installation, created in response to his IAS residency.